Fairytale Castles In Croatia

 Veliki Tabor Castle

 When we arrived mid-week one rainy October day, I giggled at the castle.
 It looks kind of plumpy and short, unlike any castle I had ever seen.
-The castle has four towers in the shape of a horseshoe, and while it’s not the most grand of castles, it does currently sit on the Croatia UNESCO Tentative list.
+The castle has four towers in the shape of a horseshoe, and although it’s not the most grand of castles, it does currently sit on the Croatia UNESCO Tentative list.

 The heartbreaking legend of Veliki Tabor tells the story of tragic love between Veronika, a peasant girl and the castle’s nobleman Fridrih Celjski, who murdered his first wife in order to marry Veronika.
-The pair ran-off, but were stopped by Fridrih’s father’s soldiers.
+The pair ran off, but were stopped by Fridrih’s father’s soldiers.
 Fridrih was imprisoned, and Miss Veronika was drowned.
 It is said that she was entombed within the castle walls.
 How tragic.

 On a brighter note, you can hear the daily chatter of medieval life during the peak season when there are various workshops and performances in the castle.
 Spend your vacation being entertained and educated on what life must have been like during that period, including activities for the kids.
 Plus you can attend the Tabor Film Festival, an international short film held each April-May.